 The GPS with a mind of its own

 We turned into traffic and set off to leave York, heading for quieter roads lined with country fields and small rustic cottages.
 We set the GPS for our first stop near Ripon in North Yorkshire.
-But the GPS has other ideas.
+But GPS has other ideas.
 Often the distances we got were in weird measurements and the system failed to give us clear directions.
-Sometimes it would tell us our next turn was 300 feet away and other times it would tell us to turn left, just after the turning!
+Sometimes it would tell us our next turn was 300 feet away.
+Other times it would tell us to turn left, just after the turning!
 It truly had a mind of its own.

 Eventually, we arrived safely at our first stop for Fountains Abbey and Studley Royal Water Garden.
 Here we enjoyed a break for a few hours, tucking into a small lunch before going on a long walk around the park.
 We spent time relaxing and winding down from the manic drive.
 But before long we were back on the road heading towards the stunningly beautiful autumnal North York Moors.